BACK TO INDEX

 This paper derives new results for certain classes of chemical reaction networks, linking structural to dynamical properties.
 In particular, it investigates their monotonicity and convergence without making assumptions on the form of the kinetics (e.g., mass-action) of the dynamical equations involved, and relying only on stoichiometric constraints.
 The key idea is to find an alternative representation under which the resulting system is monotone.
 As a simple example, the paper shows that a phosphorylation/dephosphorylation process, which is involved in many signaling cascades, has a global stability property.

 4. M. Arcak and E.D.
 Sontag.
 A passivity-based stability criterion for a class of interconnected systems and applications to biochemical reaction networks.
 Mathematical Biosciences and Engineering, 5:1-19, 2008.
 Note: Also, preprint: arxiv0705.3188v1 [q-bio], May 2007.
-[PDF] Keyword(s): MAPK cascades, systems biology, biochemical networks, cyclic feedback systems, secant condition, nonlinear stability, dynamical systems.
+[PDF] Keyword(s): MAPK cascades, systems biology, reaction networks, cyclic feedback systems, secant condition, nonlinear stability, dynamical systems.

 Abstract: